dylanmarin/catan-ai/FINALPROJECT_README.md

 - get opponent resource count
 - check if can build item with monopoly played
 - check if can build with hypothetical additional resources
+- made it so that road desire didnt consider possible settlements if it used all 5 settlements in order to make cities more valuable
+- fixed bugs related to the remaining dev cards in the stack (trying to buy when none are left)
+-

 4/13